 - Any new value/column that you include in a CSV upload that does not already exist on a contact's profile will not affect existing custom properties

 If you are interested in uploading a list of values for a single property (such as, “Sizes”), you will need to use JSON syntax.
-All this means is that you will create an “array” of your values that looks like this: [“value1”, “value2”, “value 3”].
+Create an “array” of your values that looks like this: [“value1”, “value2”, “value 3”].

-Having trouble importing your list?
-Check out our article on list import troubleshooting.
+If you're having trouble uploading your list, check out our guide on list import troubleshooting.